bluegenes/2021-paper-sourmash-distance/output/manuscript.md

 As protein sequences are more conserved than their coding nucleotide sequences, exact matching of protein k-mers can detect sequence similarity in spite of synonymous nucleotide substitutions that may have accumulated across the two sequences.

 Exact matching of k-mers has long been deemed a shortcoming for k-mer based analyses, limiting similarity detection power across larger evolutionary distances.
 However, protein k-mers (and k-mers leveraging reduced protein alphabets)

+Using nucleotide k-mers
-Using nucleotide k-mersThis property allows for low-level homology detection at the n
+This property allows for low-level homology detection at the n

 Protein sequences are more conserved than their underlying DNA sequences.
 Whole-proteome MinHash sketches are more similar than whole-genome DNA sketches, enabling us to find protein-level similarity across divergent genomes.